Home Expeditions What to Expect on an Expedition Cruise

 Camping on the Antarctic ice

 A night in a bivouac bag on the ice — sleeping under the Antarctic sky with the ship visible in the bay below — is the most extreme optional activity offered on most Peninsula voyages.
 It is not comfortable in the conventional sense.
 It is, by consistent passenger report, one of the most powerful experiences the voyage makes possible.
-Available on specific nights when conditions permit; typically 20 to 30 passengers per night.
-Fills immediately on most vessels.
+Available on specific nights when conditions permit; fills immediately on most vessels.

 Optional Activity